Stimulant abuse is a growing problem that affects millions of people around the world.

 These neurotransmitters help regulate mood, attention, memory, and behavior.
 When a person takes a stimulant like caffeine or amphetamine (Adderall), it increases the release and inhibits the reuptake of these neurotransmitters resulting in increased energy and alertness.

-Stimulants can also cause physical changes in the body, such as increased heart rate and blood pressure, pupil dilation, and increased sweating.
+The signs of stimulant abuse can include physical changes in the body, such as increased heart rate and blood pressure, pupil dilation, and increased sweating.

 Some people may experience jitteriness or anxiety as well.